evilcloud/Death-Grips-simulator/README.md

 ---

 ## License
+With the exception of the "frames" in _Inanimate Sensation_ and _Double Helix_, which were lifted from Death Grips misic videos on YouTube withouth any concent from the band or their record label, as well as the (buggy) JS enumeration function, found on Stack Overflow, all else is the product of intellectual efforts of this author.

 All work present on this site is licensed under [WTFPL — _Do What The Fuck You Want to Public License_](https://github.com/evilcloud/Death-Grips-simulator/blob/master/LICENSE.md)

 <a href="http://www.wtfpl.net/"><img